Bank Julius Baer & Co. Ltd Zurich Trims Holdings in Comcast Co. (NASDAQ:CMCSA)

 Bank Julius Baer & Co.
 Ltd Zurich reduced its stake in shares of Comcast Co.
 (NASDAQ:CMCSA) by 18.8% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The institutional investor owned 6,794 shares of the cable giant’s stock after selling 1,571 shares during the quarter.
 Bank Julius Baer & Co.
 Ltd Zurich’s holdings in Comcast were worth $380,000 at the end of the most recent reporting period.

 Other hedge funds also recently made changes to their positions in the company.
 Field & Main Bank raised its position in Comcast by 200.0% during the third quarter.
 Field & Main Bank now owns 450 shares of the cable giant’s stock valued at $25,000 after acquiring an additional 300 shares in the last quarter.
 Tower View Investment Management & Research LLC raised its position in Comcast by 221.1% during the third quarter.
 Tower View Investment Management & Research LLC now owns 700 shares of the cable giant’s stock valued at $39,000 after acquiring an additional 482 shares in the last quarter.
-Larson Financial Group LLC raised its position in Comcast by 584.2% during the third quarter.
-Larson Financial Group LLC now owns 821 shares of the cable giant’s stock valued at $46,000 after acquiring an additional 701 shares in the last quarter.
+Larson Financial Group LLC grew its holdings in Comcast by 584.2% in the third quarter.
+Larson Financial Group LLC now owns 821 shares of the cable giant’s stock valued at $46,000 after purchasing an additional 701 shares during the period.
 Guidance Point Advisors LLC acquired a new stake in Comcast in the third quarter valued at approximately $47,000.
 Finally, Edge Wealth Management LLC grew its holdings in Comcast by 26.1% in the third quarter.
 Edge Wealth Management LLC now owns 958 shares of the cable giant’s stock valued at $54,000 after purchasing an additional 198 shares during the period.
 Institutional investors own 82.61% of the company’s stock.

 NASDAQ CMCSA opened at $50.07 on Tuesday.
 The stock’s fifty day moving average is $50.43 and its two-hundred day moving average is $54.58.
 The firm has a market capitalization of $228.77 billion, a P/E ratio of 16.15, a price-to-earnings-growth ratio of 0.92 and a beta of 0.94.
 The company has a debt-to-equity ratio of 1.05, a quick ratio of 1.03 and a current ratio of 1.03.
 Comcast Co. has a fifty-two week low of $46.29 and a fifty-two week high of $61.80.